PicturElements/lib/pkg/request/docs/asset-loader.md

 Returns true if there's a request that's currently failed with the path.
 The path will be processed within this function.

 ### isAny `(path, ...keys: string[], processors?: object) -> boolean`
-Applies tests for `requested`, `enqueued`, `successful`, and `failed` (analogous with the functions above) Returns true if any test returns true.
+Applies tests for `requested`, `enqueued`, `successful`, and `failed` (analogous with the functions above).
+Returns true if any test returns true.
 The path will be processed within this function.

 ### isAll `(path, ...keys: string[], processors?: object) -> boolean`
-Applies tests for `requested`, `enqueued`, `successful`, and `failed` (analogous with the functions above) Returns true if all tests return true.
+Applies tests for `requested`, `enqueued`, `successful`, and `failed` (analogous with the functions above).
+Returns true if all tests return true.
 The path will be processed within this function.

 ---